-The NPDES Permit Program is mandated by the Federal Clean Water Act and administered by the state.
+The NPDES Permit Program is mandated by the Federal Clean Water Act and administered by the State.
 The Clean Water Act requires the United States Environmental Protection Agency (US EPA) to set effluent limits on discharges to surface waters to ensure protection of the receiving water.
 The Clean Water Act requires all persons who want to discharge pollutants to first obtain a NPDES permit.
 Pollutant discharges without a NPDES permit are illegal.

 The Clean Water Act allows the US EPA to approve State programs to issue NPDES permits in lieu of the US EPA, enabling states to perform many of the permitting, administrative, and enforcement aspects of the program.
+The US EPA has authorized the State Water Board and Regional Water Quality Control Boards to administer the NDPES program in California.
 The US EPA retains oversight responsibilities in states that have been authorized to implement Clean Water Act programs.
 Since its introduction in 1972, the NPDES Permit Program has significantly improved the nation's water quality.